 He holds a degree in Economics and Business, obtained in 1970, from the University of Pavia.
 He qualified as a certified accountant in 1977 and has been an authorised statutory auditor since 1995.
 From 1970 to 1977, he worked as an auditor for Peat Marwick & Mitchell (now KPMG).
 From 1977 to 1981, he worked as an auditor for FIDIMI S.p.A., a company that merged in 1982 with Reconta Touche Ross, now known as Ernst & Young, where he held the position of auditor partner from 1982 until 2010, providing audit services to major listed and unlisted groups, such as Italgas, Edison, Gemina, Aem Milano, Campari, RCS Editori, SNIA, Mondadori and Pirelli.
 In this position, he was the author of important fairness opinions issued in accordance with the law and gained extensive experience in acquisitions of companies and/or businesses by Italian groups, as well as in the listing of Italian companies on the Milan Stock Exchange.
-From 2005 until 2010, he was Chairman of Ernst & Young S.p.A., as well as Country Managing Partner of the Ernst & Young Italian network and Ernst & Young Mediterranean Sub Area Managing Partner (Italy, Spain and Portugal).
-In July 2010, he was one of the founders of the Libroia Gallo D'Abruzzo firm of tax, legal and corporate advisors, in which he is still a partner.
-The various appointments he currently holds include those as Chairman of the Board of Statutory Auditors of Davide Campari Milano S.p.A. and of Palladio Leasing S.p.A., as standing statutory auditor of COMPASS S.p.A., as Chairman of the Board of Statutory Auditors of SELMABIPIEMME Leasing S.p.A. and Director of Duemme SGR S.p.A.
+From 2005 until 2010, he was Chairman of Ernst & Young S.p.A., as well as Country Managing Partner of the Ernst & Young Italian network and Ernst & Young Mediterranean Sub Area Managing

+Partner (Italy, Spain and Portugal).
+In July 2010, he was one of the founders of the Libroia Gallo D'Abruzzo firm of tax, legal and corporate advisors.
+Since January 2015, he has been a partner of the Leo Libroia e Associati firm of tax, legal and corporate advisors.
+Currently, among the more significant offices he holds are Chair of the Board of Statutory Auditors at Davide Campari Milano S.p.A., Ethica Corporate Finance S.p.A. and SELMABIPIEMME Leasing S.p.A., Standing Auditor at Alerion Clean Power S.p.A., COMPASS S.p.A., and Member of the Board of Directors at Duemme SGR S.p.A.